How to Choose a Humidifier?

 We recommend that indoor humidity levels in winter should be around 30 to 40%.
 Wintry cold air holds less moisture, and when it is heated indoors becomes even drier, setting the stage for itchy dry skin, sinus attacks, dry eyes and the like.

-- Valuable wood furniture and floors, musical instruments are protected from cracking and warping
+- Valuable wood furniture, floors, and musical instruments are protected from cracking and warping

 - Home humidifiers usually cover an area less than the manufacturer states, so buy a larger size humidifier than you think you need.